Indresh81/Fortigate-Dual-Firewall-HA-link-Setup/README.md

 # FortiGate Redundant Firewall Lab (Active-Passive HA Failover)

-A hands-on home lab demonstrating a **High Availability (HA) Active-Passive cluster** built with two FortiGate firewalls, Cisco 3560 switches, and VLAN segmentation — with a live failover test to prove redundancy actually works.
+A network setup demonstrating a **High Availability (HA) Active-Passive cluster** using two FortiGate firewalls, Cisco 3560 switches, and VLAN segmentation, with a live failover test to verify that redundancy works as expected.

 ---